dylan7474/morseDecoder2/README.md

 Each `<freq>` is the frequency in hertz to monitor.
 Press `Ctrl+C` to quit.
 A line containing `[space]` indicates a detected word gap.

 Press the `.` key while the `morsed` window has focus to inject an audible test tone at the first specified frequency.
+If `.` does not trigger a tone on your keyboard layout, the comma, keypad `.` or even the space bar can be used instead.
 This can be used as a simple Morse key to verify decoding without external audio equipment.

 The decoder assumes an initial speed of 15 words per minute to estimate the lengths of dits and dahs.